-Accounts receivable represent receivables from the City primarily for electricity, street lighting and ancillary services.
-Unbilled revenue represents receivables from the City mainly related to electricity provided and not yet billed.
+Accounts receivable and unbilled revenue represent receivables from the City primarily for electricity, street lighting and ancillary services including amounts not yet billed.
 Accounts payable and accrued liabilities represent amounts payable to the City related to road cut repairs and other services.
 Customer deposits represent amounts received from the City for future expansion projects.
-Deferred revenue represents amounts received from the City primarily for the construction of electricity distribution assets.